Ahsankhansadozai/Ahsankhansadozai/README.md

 Software engineer working mostly in Java and Kotlin.
 I have been working as a Android developer for more than 3 years.

-Specialized in kotlin , Java , MVVM , MVI, Room, Retrofit, DI , Flow
+Specialized in kotlin , Java , MVVM , MVI, Room, Retrofit, DI , Flow , JetPack Compose.
+MVVM .
+MVI, Clean Architecture.

 - 📫 How to reach me: [www.linkedin.com/in/ahsan-ejaz-khan-b9a6551ba]